Template Numerical Library version\ main:481315e2

 .
 StaticVector

-also supports expression templates, which make the use of static vectors simple and efficient at the same time.
-Additionally, the comparison operators <
+also supports expression templates, which make the use of static vectors simple and efficient at the same time, and lexicographic comparison by operators <

 , <=